 Herbal and botanical supplements

-This has since been used during historic times.
-It is valued due to its long-term and authentic results.
+This has since been used throughout history and is valued due to its long-term and authentic results.
 It has no harmful after-use effects.
-The dosages used in homeopathy are Baryta carb, Chimaphila, Conium, Pulsatilla, Sabal serrulata and Thuja.
+The remedies used in homeopathy are Baryta carb, Chimaphila, Conium, Pulsatilla, Sabal serrulata, and Thuja.
 Baryta carb is ideal for those with prostatic hypertrophy.
 Chimaphila is great for those who are already battling with enlargement.
 Conium is recommended for tempered prostate.
-Pulsatilla is great for enlarged, inflamed and swollen prostate glands while Thuja helps with hardened prostate.
+Pulsatilla is great for enlarged, inflamed, and swollen prostate glands while Thuja helps with hardened prostate.

-Soy foods can help rid prostate problems.
+Soy foods can help with prostate problems.
 Soy foods are rich in phytoestrogens that are vital for testosterone production.
-The phytoestrogens also help to reduce the growth of blood capillaries that may result in tumor growth.
+These phytoestrogens also help to reduce the growth of blood capillaries that may result in tumor growth.

 Vitamins and minerals

-Essential vitamins such as Vitamin E and A are beneficial for the prostate gland.
+Essential vitamins such as Vitamin A and E are beneficial for the prostate gland.
 Vitamin A helps the mucosal aspect of every genital organ.
 Vitamin E is also critical for the reproductive system including the prostate gland.
-Minerals such as zinc and selenium can aid prevent changes in the prostate and improve healing respectively.
+Minerals such as zinc and selenium can help prevent changes in the prostate and improve healing, respectively.

-Prostate disorders can take a toll on one’s sexual, physical and mental life.
+Prostate disorders can take a toll on one’s sexual, physical, and mental health.
 Although there are medications that can help treat prostate problems, it is important to go the natural route to avoid adverse side effects.
 The above are the natural prostate treatment techniques to consider.